 In the English case of Armitage v Nurse Ch 241 it was held that a trustee owes an "irreducible core" of obligations to beneficiaries, which is fundamental to the concept of a trust.
 If those obligations are missing then there is no trust.
-A trustee's duty to account to beneficiaries for his administration of a trust is one of the core obligations.
-On that basis, every beneficiary is certainly entitled to see the trust accounts.
-It is also generally accepted that a beneficiary is entitled, on reasonable request, to information to enable the enforcement of the trustee's fiduciary obligations.
+The duty of trustees to account to beneficiaries for their administration of a trust is one of those core obligations and the right of beneficiaries to trust documents enables them to enforce that duty to account.

-It is clear that, in principle, beneficiaries have a right to disclosure of certain trust documents, but there are limitations on this right and, as a result, it is often difficult for a trustee to decide how to react to requests for disclosure.
+Although it is clear that, in principle, beneficiaries have a right to disclosure of certain trust documents, there are limitations on this right and, as a result, it is often difficult for a trustee to decide how to react to requests for disclosure.

 Re Ojjeh's Trust [1992-93] CILR 348 is the most important case in the Cayman Islands on beneficiaries' rights to inspect trust documents.
 In that case it was held (applying the dicta of Lord Wrenbury in O'Rourke and the dicta of Romer LJ and Evershed M.R. in Butt v Kelson Ch 197) that the principles governing the disclosure of information to beneficiaries were as follows:

 - A beneficiary will normally be permitted to inspect and take copies of essential trust documents on the basis of the proprietary right he holds over them.